Fort Lauderdale Noncompete Agreement Lawyers

 Noncompete agreements are vital tools used to protect employers' trade secrets, intellectual property, and customer data but a difference exists between effective agreement and an unenforceable intrusion into individual rights.

-Our firm's founders, Bill Amlong and Karen Coolman Amlong, have a combined seven decades of experience representing clients and taking cases to trial.
-They and our legal team have an in-depth understanding of federal and state employment law and can carefully review any proposed noncompete agreement to determine whether the restrictions are fair.
+Our legal team has an in-depth understanding of federal and state employment law and can carefully review any proposed noncompete agreement to determine whether the restrictions are fair.

 When our clients are being unfairly restricted, we vigorously challenge noncompete agreements that fail to meet legal standards due to: